Logo

 clawhub whoami # confirm you're authenticated

-Instead of update --all, update skills individually:
+Instead of update --all, update individually with a pause between each:

 clawhub update skill-a